 Figure 13.
-Annual accumulated vertical displacmenets from 2017 till 2021 over the GERD’s Main Dam (Top) and Saddle Dam (Bottom).
+Annual accumulated vertical displacements from 2017 till 2021 over the GERD’s Main Dam (Top) and Saddle Dam (Bottom).

 3.6 Water Edge Analysis at different transects of the GERD’s Main Dam

 As it is well known, different vertical displacement will influence, as well, the water edge.
 Thus, in this section we are analyzing the water edge profile at different locations on the GERD’s Main Dam, to independently confirm the results we have highlighted in the previous sections.
 Figure 14a displays the change in water edge with respect to the GERD’s Main Dam, as well as a time-series for the change in water edge at the six transect locations as referenced earlier in Figure 4.
 The time period for this analysis is since the beginning of first filling period (July 2020) until June 2021.
-On the bottom left of the Figure 14a, the water edge during different satellite acquisitions is presented along with the legend for the colors representing a specific acquistion on the top left.
+On the bottom left of the Figure 14a, the water edge during different satellite acquisitions is presented along with the legend for the colors representing a specific acquisition on the top left.
 For the same color (unique timestamp), a discontinuation between transects 3 and 4 indicate the gates being closed.